Why source types matter

 sourcetype is the name of the source type search field.
 You can use the

 sourcetype field to find similar types of data from any source type.
-For example, you could search
+For example, you can search

-props.conf, moves on to rule-based source type association, and then works through methods like automatic source type recognition and automatic source type learning.
-This range of methods enables you to configure how Splunk software applies source type values to specific kinds of events, while assigning source type values to other events automatically.
+As the Splunk platform processes event data, it steps through these methods in a defined order of precedence.
+It starts with source type configurations that have been statically configured in the inputs.conf and props.conf configuration files, moves on to rule-based source type association, and then works through methods like automatic source type recognition and automatic source type learning.
+This range of methods enables you to configure how the Splunk platform applies source type values to specific kinds of events, while assigning source type values to other events automatically.

-The following list shows how Splunk software goes about determining the source type for a data input.
-Splunk software starts with the first method and then descends through the others as necessary, until it can determine the source type.
-The list also provides an overview on how you configure source type assignment for each level.
+The following list shows how the Splunk platform goes about determining the source type for a data input.
+The Splunk platform starts with the first method and then descends through the others as necessary, until it can determine the source type.

 Explicit source type specification based on the data input

-If Splunk software finds an explicit source type for the data input, it stops here.
+If the Splunk platform finds an explicit source type for the data input, it stops here.

 You can also assign a source type when defining an input in Splunk Web.
-For information on doing this for file inputs, see Monitor files and directories with Splunk Web in this manual.
+For information on doing this for file inputs, see Monitor files and directories in Splunk Enterprise with Splunk Web in this manual.
 The process is similar for network or other types of inputs.

 For more information, see Specify source type for an input.